cpcm94/linhadotempo/README.md

 REACT_APP_GRAPHQL_ENDPOINT=https://<your-heroku-app>.herokuapp.com/graphql ntl dev
 ```

+Remember you can check if its correctly connected by running queries on the GraphQL Playground.

 ### Running the Frontend Locally Pointing to local backend

 You can run the frontend locally pointing to remote backend by running the following command **while inside the frontend folder**: